 - Ecological Futures: Transdisciplinary Approaches

 Assessment is continuous and varies between modules.
 It includes essays, seminar presentations, practical reports, oral evaluation and assessed group work.
-The project will be assessed by a seminar presentation and a thesis.
+The project will be assessed by a seminar presentation and a dissertation.

 Please note that modules and courses on offer may change.
 We reserve the right not to run certain modules/courses based on programme review, staff availability and student demand.